 If pain persists after three months, the condition may be chronic.
 A physiotherapist, an expert in diagnosing and treating soft tissue injuries, will be able to help you determine how best to proceed.

-When Soft Tissue Injuries are Catastrophic
+When Soft Tissue Injuries Are Catastrophic

-A soft tissue injury may be considered legally catastrophic if there’s the potential for long-term or permanent effects.
+A soft tissue injury may be considered catastrophic if there’s the potential for long-term or permanent effects.
 While Grade I injuries would typically not fall into this category, Grade II or III could.
 Some potentially permanent consequences include chronic numbness, chronic pain, limited mobility, loss of function, and limited muscle strength.

 There are initial signs your injury may be catastrophic, including: